mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 Reports use events and properties to target users, segment data, and filter data.
 This guide will clarify which reports can use which event types and properties.

-**Insights:** All event types and properties are available in Insights to breakdown and filter data.
+**Insights:** All event types and properties are available in Insights to break down and filter data.

 **Funnels:** Funnels can be calculated by unique or total events.
-All event types and properties are available to breakdown and filter data.
+All event types and properties are available to break down and filter data.

 **Retention:** Retention only counts total users, not unique.
 However, all event types and properties are available to filter data.